 We would recommend that you only shortlist properties to buy that have a remaining Lease term of more than 90 years, or have an arrangement in place for a lease extension as part of your purchase.

 2 – How easy is it to extend the Lease?

 By law, you have the right to extend the lease of your property by 90 years, while reducing ground rent to zero.
-However, you need to have owned the property for at least 2 years in order to be eligible and there are certain situations where a property may be exempt from the statutory obligations.
+However, you need to have owned the property for at least 2 years to be eligible and there are certain situations where a property may be exempt from statutory obligations.
 Make sure you get clarity before you sign on the dotted line.

-That said, if you are planning to extend the lease, be advised that this can be a lengthy process with the potential for things to go wrong.
+That said if you are planning to extend the lease, be advised that this can be a lengthy process with the potential for things to go wrong.
 From absent freeholders to failing to agree on the premium to be paid, delays are certainly not uncommon.
 There is a set statutory process to be followed and, if all else fails, you have recourse to a tribunal.
 But this is a slow and expensive journey.

 Our advice is to involve an experienced lease extension surveyor at an early stage.
-At Able Surveyors, we are happy to help with expert advice and a professional lease extension survey and valuation to help reach agreement with your freeholder.
+At Able Surveyors, we are happy to help with expert advice and a professional lease extension survey and valuation to help reach an agreement with your freeholder.

 3 – How much is the annual Service Charge?

 The day-to-day management of leasehold flats typically falls to a management company or residents’ committee.
 Each flat in the building will be required to pay a service charge for the upkeep of any common or shared areas including roofs, stairwells, lifts, external elevations and communal gardens.